Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/custom-matching.markdown

 Queries are usually indexed and executed using primitive fields (long, float, string, etc.).
 These fields can be at the root level of the Space object, or embedded within [nested objects](./query-sql.html#nested-object-query) in the Space object.
 You can construct a query using a template object or SQL, to specify the criteria you want to use when the matching phase is performed within the Space when looking for the relevant objects.

-However, in some cases you may need a custom data type with custom business logic to find matching objects within the Space, instead of the usual [primitive data type](http://java.sun.com/docs/books/tutorial/java/nutsandbolts/datatypes.html) comparison.
+However, in some cases you may need a custom data type with custom business logic to find matching objects within the Space, instead of the [primitive data type](http://java.sun.com/docs/books/tutorial/java/nutsandbolts/datatypes.html) comparison.
 To allow the Space to invoke your business logic when the matching process is conducted, the [Comparable](http://docs.oracle.com/javase/1.5.0/docs/api/java/lang/Comparable.html) interface should be implemented for a class that stores the data you want to use with your custom business logic.

 {{% tip %}}
 The [Comparable](http://docs.oracle.com/javase/1.5.0/docs/api/java/lang/Comparable.html) implementation should not be done for the Space class itself, but for one of its fields.
 {{% /tip %}}

-{{% info %}} To index the data to speed up the custom matching process, index the field so that its class implements the `Comparable` interface using the `EXTENDED` index type as part of the Space class.
+You can index the data to speed up the custom matching process; index the field so that its class implements the `Comparable` interface using the `EXTENDED` index type as part of the Space class.
+Indexing the custom type field should be used with caution, because it doesn't support a `Comparable.compareTo` implementation that performs relative-based matching, which is demonstrated in the example on this page.

+{{%note%}}
 See the [Indexing](./indexing.html) section for additional information about how to enable the `EXTENDED` index.
-Indexing the custom type field should be used with caution, because it doesn't support a `Comparable.compareTo` implementation that performs relative-based matching, which is demonstrated in the example on this page.
-{{%/info%}}
+{{%/note%}}

 # Vector Compare Example

-The following example illustrates a business logic implementation used to query for vector data (an array of Integer values), using the [Euclidean distance](http://en.wikipedia.org/wiki/Euclidean_distance) formula:
+The following example is a business logic implementation used to query for vector data (an array of Integer values), using the [Euclidean distance](http://en.wikipedia.org/wiki/Euclidean_distance) formula:

 {{% panel %}}![EuclideanDistance.jpg](/attachment_files/sbp/EuclideanDistance.jpg){{% /panel %}}

 The object that holds the array implements the [Comparable](http://docs.oracle.com/javase/1.5.0/docs/api/java/lang/Comparable.html) interface.
 The Space class has a getter method for this field indexing, using the `EXTENDED` index.
 The actual query involves indexed fields for several sample data points within the vector, together with the custom field:

 ```java
 SQLQuery<Vector> query= new SQLQuery<Vector>(Vector.class ,